sh1eld-maiden/Wubuy-Frequency-Finder/readme.md

 >	\<paragraph>.\<line> \<page_number>

-Additionally the program only currently supports text files that only contains the Wubuy language examples.
+Additionally the program only currently supports text files that only contains the Wubuy language examples. sgs: found this sentence confusing and don't understand it.

 ### Special characters